Dental Implants in Lakewood

 - You are a non-smoker, or are willing to stop smoking for the duration of the dental implant treatment.
 Some dentists may refuse to place dental implants if you are a smoker, because smoking can seriously impair the healing process and lead to dangerous complications.

 It’s important to note, though, that thanks to procedures like bone grafts and sinus lifts, a weakened jaw bone may not necessarily stop you from receiving dental implants.
-For more information about dental implants and to see if you’re a good candidate, schedule a consultation with Dr. William or Dr. Girgis at Lakewood Smiles.
+For more information about dental implants and to see if you’re a good candidate, schedule a consultation with Dr. William at Lakewood Smiles.

 Traditional Dental Implants